csdojo-defaang/defaang/CONTRIBUTING.md

 # Contributing

 defaang lives through contributions from the community.
-When contributing to this repository, please first discuss the change you wish to make via an issue, discord, or any other method with the maintainers of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an issue, Discord, or any other method with the maintainers of this repository before making a change.

-**Table of Contents**
+## Table of Contents

 - [Contributing](#contributing)
   - [Where to Get Help](#where-to-get-help)